 This is an injury of the knee wherein you may feel prolonged pain in the knee cap, especially when you sit, run or climb stairs.
 It develops over time as the bones in the lower leg do not get enough rest to line up perfectly.

 This usually happens to women who do a lot of squats and lunges or increase their running mileage too quickly.
 The best way to avoid this problem is by easing into running, taking it slow and strengthening the calves, hamstring and quadriceps muscles.

 2. Rotator cuff tear

-This is an injury related to the rotator cuff, which is one of the four cuff muscles that keeps your shoulder in its socket.
+This is an injury related to the rotator cuff, which is one of the four cuff muscles that keep your shoulder in its socket.
 This type of injury usually occurs over time and may happen if you lift very heavy weights and do not exercise with the proper form.

 You may feel pain when you try to rotate your arms in doing simple things like hooking your bra.

-If you have pain in the shoulder socket, modify your workout and make sure you do not lift very heavy weights.
+If you have pain in the shoulder socket, modify your workout and make sure you do not lift very heavyweights.
 If your condition doesn’t improve, you must visit a specialist.

 3. Hamstring strain

 If you feel a sudden and sharp pain in the back of your thighs, especially when you run or sprint, chances are you have a hamstring strain.
 This is also called a pulled muscle.

 Sometimes, this injury is mild and you will recover quickly.
 In other cases, you may need medical intervention.